outerport/paramit/README.md

 [日本語のREADMEはこちら！](README_JA.md)

+**Paramit was recently renamed from Haipera to Paramit.
+Make sure you `pip uninstall haipera` first.**

 Automatically track hyperparameters for your ML models without the boilerplate, and run 100s of experiments all at once, with 1 command.

 Built by Haipera.